Ask the Dermatologist: Men’s Hair Loss & Skincare

 I suggest using a cleansing wipe to clean the acne-prone areas as soon as you complete your activity.
 Keep this in your gym bag for easy accessibility.
 A benzoyl peroxide wash is another over-the-counter option for mild acne on the chest and back.
 Look for one containing between 3-5% benzoyl peroxide, and use it daily in the shower.
-I recommend CSI Creamy BP Wash.
+I recommend California Skin Institute Creamy BP Wash.
 This active ingredient does bleach linens, so use a white washcloth and towel.

 If your acne is deeper and more severe, see your board-certified dermatologist to customize an effective treatment plan for you.

 Q: I like to keep my face clean-shaven, but I get lots of ingrown hairs and tiny bumps from shaving.
 How can I treat this?